JasonToups/markdown-resume/resume.md

 Worked on the Micro Front End team, transitioning Production pages from 6 brands, into a unified Vue project, with 6 brand configs.

 - **Engineered** styling & architectural updates to Vue components to all 6 supported brands, including; the Product Information pages for the Purchasing Component & Product Flags Component, Shop pages, & Content pages.
-- **Solved** Local Environment Stability Issues across several teams with a self-directed NodeJS project that automated repetitive engineering tasks, including; cloning 11 repos pointing to multiple remotes per brand, running 4-5 server commands, creating multiple feature branches across each brand, updating local branches to the latest release code,
+- **Solved** Local Environment Stability Issues with a self-directed NodeJS project that automated engineering tasks, including; cloning 11 repos pointing to multiple remotes per brand, running 4-5 server commands, creating multiple feature branches, updating local branches to the latest release code,
 - **Managed** & Migrated pull requests from team-specific repos, to Bedrock & Release Management repos, including batch cherry-picked commits from my team to the upstream repos.
 - **Mentored** junior engineers on my team with paired programming sessions and sharing my documentation.